anentropic/apigraph/docs/reference/openapi-extensions.rst

 OpenAPI v3.0 provides only rudimentary support for `defining links`_ between documents.
 Specifically you can define a forward-pointing link which can extract values from the origin operation (e.g. from the request querystring, or response body) and pass them as request parameters to the destination operation.

 For **Apigraph** we want to be able to *completely specify* the dependency relationship between API endpoints, across multiple interconnected APIs.
 Additionally, and importantly, we want to be able to take a *leaf* in the graph and trace back up its branches to the root request(s).
-In other words to extract all the prerequsites for any request.
+In other words to extract all the prerequisites for any request.

-For our use case we encountered three problems with OpenAPI 3.0 Links specification:
+For our use case we encountered three problems with OpenAPI 3.0 Links specification, which we have addressed by defining extension properties, as allowed by the OpenAPI spec.
+The issues that we ran into are:

 1. There is no way to use extracted values in the destination operation's request body, except as the *whole* ``requestBody``.
 For example you cannot take a value from the response body and use it as a *field* in the request body of the downstream request.
 This is due to limitations in the definition of `request parameters`_ - they can only address locations like the querystring or headers.
 We are not the first to notice this problem, there is an `open issue here`_ where we have proposed our extension format.
 2. The current forward-pointing link structure means that origin operations need to know of, and specify, all of their downstream dependents.
 Realistically that is only suited to the same-document use case.
 If you imagine the scenario of an organisation using microservices, where each service is managed by a different team, then you will find it inconvenient to define links in this way.
 It means you have to rely on a different team to specify *your* dependency requirement in the OpenAPI doc *they* are responsible for.
 In the case where your API has a dependency on a 3rd-party API then it becomes impossible.
 Instead we propose `an alternative backward-pointing link specification`_ ("backlinks") that allows downstream services to fully specify their upstream dependencies.